How to book your CBT test

 A.A valid UK driving licence, either a full driving licence or a provisional licence.
-If you have a European driving licence, you must complete and send a D9 form which can be obtained from the Government website here.
+If you have a European driving licence, you must complete and send a D9 form which can be obtained from the UK Government website here.
 Remember to take your licence with you on the day of your CBT training!

 What does a CBT Test Involve?

 A CBT course consists of 5 elements labelled A to E. When learning to ride you will do these 5 elements in order throughout the day.

 The DVSA have produced an excellent short video showing you the elements of a CBT.
 Here is the video and below it is the description of each of the elements.

 Element A comprises of talk about clothing, safety helmet and equipment.
 This is also when your licence and eyesight will be checked and the aims of the course outlined.
 Make sure to bring your glasses or contact lenses if you wear them as you will need to read a registration plate at a distance of 20 metres.
 You will also learn: